binary-com/perl-RateLimitations/README.md

     Will croak unless both elements are supplied and `$service` is valid.

-    Note that this call will update the known request rate, even if it eventually determines that the request is not within limits.
+    Note that this call will update the known request rate, even if it is eventually determined that the request is not within limits.
 This is a conservative approach since we cannot know for certain how the results of this call are used.
 As such, it is best to use this call **only** when legitimately gating service access and to allow a bit of extra slack in the permitted limits.

-- verify\_rate\_limits\_file()
+- verify\_rate\_limitations\_config()

-    Attempts to load the `share/rate_limits.yml` file and confirm that its contents make sense.
-It parses the file in much the same way as importing the module, with additional sanity checks on the supplied rates.
+    Attempts to load the `/etc/perl_rate_limitations.yml` file and confirm that its contents make sense.
+Parsing the file in much the same way as importing the module, additional sanity checks are performed on the supplied rates.

-    Returns **1** if the file apears to be ok; **0** otherwise.
+    Returns **1** if the file appears to be OK; **0** otherwise.

 - rate\_limited\_services()